Table of Contents Contents

 This method is more complicated than the temporary flat rate method and will require calculations and employer documentation, but there’s a good chance your deductions will add up to more than the $400 temporary flat rate method.

 You also need to keep all your receipts, invoices, and bank statements for six years in case the CRA wants to verify your claims.
+It’s important to also know the square footage of the room so you can calculate the appropriate percentage.

 To qualify for this method, you must meet all of the following: